sovrynn/ecdo/1-EVIDENCE/cataclysm-chronology/README.md

-# Cataclysm Stories
+# Cataclysm Chronology

-This folder is for myths, stories, and accounts of floods and cataclysms.
+This folder is for compiling a proper chronology of all cataclysms, incorporating myths, stories, and accounts of floods and cataclysms together with history.

 ## Sources